niek-sidn/stiab/README.md

 After you have cloned this repo, you should be able to just run `docker compose up -d --build` and get a working dnssec signing setup.
 Provided your host has Git and Docker (see below for guidance).
 (TL;DR see the TL;DR file in this repo)
+If you already know wat you want, you can alter configs beforehand (e.g. choose a faster dnssec policy in files/knot-signer/knot.conf to really get those keys rolling!).

 Once up and running you can start altering configs, zonefiles and even swap out or add whole components.
+The preferred way of working is to not make changes in the running containers, but on the files you got by cloning this repository and doing a `docker compose down` and `docker compose up -d --build` again.
-This could hopefully satisfy your testing and designing needs.
+This should hopefully satisfy your testing and designing needs.

 ## Config files
 A complete set of working config files is included in this repository.
 For now these files are handcrafted.